Purple

 The Peep Progression Pathway offers nationally recognised units to cover three qualification levels for parents and carers as learners.
 At each of these levels, learners can follow a unit covering:

-• any of the five Peep learning strands - Communication and Language, Health and Physical Development, etc, and/or
+- any of the five Peep learning strands - Personal, social and emotional development, Communication and language, Early literacy, Early maths, and Health and physical development, and/or

 to find out more about using the Peep Progression Pathway with your local families